apache/drill/_docs/manage-drill/011-configuring-memory.md

 ---
-title: "Configuring Memory for Drill"
+title: "Configuring Memory for Drill in a Drill cluster"
 parent: "Manage Drill"
 ---

+This section describes how to configure the amount of direct memory allocated to a Drillbit for query processing in a dedicated Drill cluster.
+When you use Drill in a cluster with other workloads, configure memory as described in section, ["Configuring Resources in a Cluster"]({{site.baseurl}}/docs/configuring-resources-in-a-cluster).

-You can configure the amount of direct memory allocated to a Drillbit for query processing.
-The default limit is 8G, but Drill prefers 16G or more depending on the workload.
+The default memory for a Drillbit is 8G, but Drill prefers 16G or more depending on the workload.
 The total amount of direct memory that a Drillbit allocates to query operations cannot exceed the limit set.